 - Yield to call and yield to put are variations to YTM depending on whether the bond is callable or puttable, respectively.

 - Yield to maturity is the rate of return that a bond will fetch the investor if the bond is held until its maturity.

 - An investor can estimate whether buying a bond is worth the investment by looking at the yield to maturity for the bond.

-- Various factors including time value of money are considered while calculating YTM.
+- Various factors, including the time value of money, are considered while calculating YTM.

 This has been a guide to what is Yield to Maturity (YTM) and its definition.
 Here we discuss a formula to calculate yield to maturity of bond with example.
 You can learn more from the following articles –